pizzard/enigma/README.md

 ## First runs.

-After a bit of debugging, my attack using iOC and bigrams ran.
+After a bit of debugging, my attack using IoC and Bigrams ran.
-Initial runtime of my setup was:

-The intital port started with an execution time of 22846.3ms compred to 31080 for the javav version, pretty comparable.
+The intital port started with an execution time of 22846.3ms compred to 31080 for the java version, pretty comparable.

-I quickly was confised that the machine would find the right rotor setting, but would fail to find the rights ring settings.
+I quickly was confused that the machine would find the right rotor setting, but would fail to find the rights ring settings.
-I gave the machine the correct rotors and plugboard settings, and a plaintext score function and even given those the system would not find the correct ring settings.
+I gave the algorithm the correct rotors and plugboard settings, and a plaintext score function and even given those the system would not find the correct ring settings.
 I suppose there might be a bug regarding the search of these.
 I compared to the java code, and my result are identical to the java code.
 So i assumed the problem did not arise in the port.

 TODO: why are my quadgrams off, where bigrams and wkt work?